Last Updated on

 Segmentation and A/B functionality are offered, but you may find VWO Engage’s features and analytical tools are not as comprehensive as competitors.

 As we mentioned, web push notifications are great but have their limits.
-Browsers are increasingly cracking down on them to protect users, and you can’t send them on iOS at all.
+Browsers are increasingly cracking down on them to protect users, they need the browser to be open to reach your users, and it's more difficult to send them on iOS.

-Over a thousand apps, enjoyed by millions of users, have been built with MobiLoud.
-With MobiLoud you can build mobile apps for iOS and Android from any website - and get all the features you’d expect from a top mobile app.
+With MobiLoud you can build mobile apps for iOS and Android from any website, and get all the features you’d expect from a top mobile app, including unlimited push notifications.

 Foreign Policy Apps - built with MobiLoud

-It really is the smartest, most simple way to send mobile push notifications from a website!
-With web notifications set up covering desktop and casual Android visitors - and MobiLoud app push notifications to send to all your biggest fans who download the apps - you’ll really have covered push notifications as a channel.
+With web notifications set up covering desktop mobile web visitors, and MobiLoud app push notifications to send to all your biggest fans who download the apps, you’ll really have covered push notifications as a channel.

 Ready to send push notifications from your website?
-If so, get started with a free preview of your app, or book a consultation with an app expert today!
+If so, book a free consultation today!

 Convert your website into a mobile app